plockaby/clone-push/README.md

     * To deploy to the local host you can run this:

-          ./push live
+          ./push live localhost

       That will deploy the project to the same system on which you are currently running.
 It will do the deployment with `ssh` and `sudo`.

     * To deploy to a host defined in `bin/servers.py` you can run this:

-          ./push live:some-host
+          ./push live some-host

       That will deploy the project to the system defined in your server configuration list.
 It will do the deplyment with `ssh` and `sudo`.

-    * To deploy to an abritrary host you can use Fabric options:
+    * To deploy to an abritrary host you can use that host name and confirm that you're ok with deploying to that host.

-          ./push -H random-host live
+          ./push live random-host

     * To deploy to the `clone` system you can run this: